kristoji/CTF_writeups/ecsc2024_round2_rev2/writeup.md

 d0f5d8cadc1abc0b[...]6b6b33eb
 ```

-The length of the hex string is the same as the one in the `out.enc` file and the first part of the string is the same as the one in the `out.enc` file.
+The length of the hex string matches that found in the out.enc file, and its prefix coincides with the beginning of the encrypted file.
-By executing the QEMU command multiple times, we can see that the hex string is the same every time.
-Therefore, the encryption is deterministic and we can assume that the `out.enc` file contains the encrypted data of something else, maybe the flag.
+Repeated executions of the QEMU command confirm the hex string's consistency, suggesting deterministic encryption.
+It's plausible to infer that the out.enc file encrypts data related to the challenge's objective, possibly the flag.

 # UNDERSTANDING THE FLOW

+## Initial Static Analysis
-By executing the `file` command on the `arxelerated` file, we can see that it is an ARM ELF binary, statically linked and not stripped.
+By executing the file command on the arxelerated file, we ascertain that it is an ARM ELF binary, characterized by the following properties:

 ```bash
 $ file arxelerated
 arxelerated: ELF 32-bit LSB executable, ARM, EABI5 version 1 (SYSV), statically linked, not stripped
 ```

-By running the `strings` command on the binary, we can see that the binary is using the `Sourcery G++ 4.2-68` compiler and it is using some functions related to an OSRAM display.
+Further examination with the strings command reveals that the binary was compiled with the Sourcery G++ 4.2-68 compiler and utilizes functions related to an OSRAM display:

 ```bash
 $ strings arxelerated | grep GCC